prakharbhatt27/Covid19-analysis-and-visualization/README.md

 AdvertureWorks Report

 This report offers a comprehensive view into the overall performance of AdventureWorks, a global manufacturer specializing in cycling gear and accessories.
-The project is a component of the Business Intelligence (2023) course for Microsoft PowerBI Desktop offered by Maven Analytics on the Udemy platform.
-During the creation of this dashboard, I followed the course guidelines while also incorporating a few of my own innovative modifications.

 The analysis consisted of several key stages: